jmilicev/gpt-website/README.md

 You can try a live demo of this website at [jovanmilicev.com/gpt-website](https://jovanmilicev.com/gpt-website/)

+Internet functionality is still a work in progress.

 ## Prerequisites

 To run this program, you need to have the following installed: